 Reserve enough time for your building

-If you live in an elevator building; part of the protocol is to reserve your elevator for a block of time so you can move out.
-That’s to ensure that no other residents choose the same day and time; which will hopefully keep the elevator vacant so you can move in and out more efficiently.
+If you live in an elevator building, the protocol is to reserve your elevator for a block of time so you can move out.
+That’s to ensure that no other residents choose the same day and time; hopefully will keep the elevator vacant so you can move in and out more efficiently.
 Hiring an experienced moving company in NYC comes in handy here too.
-Do not exceed the amount of time allotted for your move-out; which is what happened to me because my movers didn’t have experience moving a lot of items in a few hours.
+Do not exceed the amount of time allotted for your move-out.
+It happened to me because my movers didn’t have the experience of moving many items in a few hours.

 Pack as many items as possible

-This point might seem like a no-brainer, but packing the majority of your items will keep the moving process from turning into a nightmare filled with excess tchotchkes.
-Boxes take less time to load and unload than single pieces so get organized before moving day.
+This point might seem like a no-brainer; packing the majority of your items will keep the moving process from turning into a nightmare filled with excess tchotchkes.
+Boxes take less time to load and unload than single pieces, so get organized before moving day.
 Your possessions are also less likely to be damaged when appropriately boxed.

 Keep your old apartment for a few weeks or 30 days if you can

 Overlap time isn’t always doable, but if it is, I say, go for it.
 If you have the budget to pay for an extra month or even two weeks in your current residence, you might want to spring for it.
 You can move some of your more valuable belongings into your new pad ahead of the movers.
 During this time, you can opt to paint; clean up, and tweak the apartment before moving boxes arrive.
 Once everything you own is sitting in your new one-bedroom apartment, you’ll barely be able to walk, let alone disco dance to celebrate your new place.

 Figure out where your moving truck will be able to park, or more than likely; in Manhattan, double park.
 The moving truck; will have to be stationary for several hours, depending on how much you’re moving.
 The last thing you need is for the movers to show up yo have no spot for them to stage and load.

 Don’t select a prime day or time for your move